TomasVotruba/tomasvotruba.com/packages/blog/data/2017/2017-05-07-how-to-refactor-to-new-dependency-injection-features-in-symfony-3-3.md

     Today I will show you what code can you drop and how to migrate it.
-tweet: "Learn new  🐘 hack: How to refactor to new #symfony 3.3 DI features? #examples #php #yaml #tool"
 ---

 ## What is New?